We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 The best way to prevent pans from warping is to avoid exposure to rapid changes in temperature.
 Rinsing hot pans in cold water is the leading cause of warping, but there are several other causes.

-In the following sections of this article, I dive deep into the six most common causes of warped pans and explain what you can do to prevent it from happening.
+In the following sections of this article, I dive deep into the seven most common causes of warped pans and explain what you can do to prevent it from happening.
 I also reveal which type of pans and materials are the most and the least likely to warp.

 Use the links below to navigate.